vitusventure/5thSRD/docs/adventuring/equipment/weapons.md

+description: Rules and information about different weapon types and properties from the 5e SRD (System Reference Document).

 # Weapons
 Your class grants proficiency in certain weapons, reflecting both the class's focus and the tools you are most likely to use.
 Whether you favor a longsword or a longbow, your weapon and your ability to wield it effectively can mean the difference between life and death while adventuring.